ParaState/SafeStakeOperator/docs/safestake-running-an-operator-node-on-going.md

 **`Your SafeStake Operator Node is now configured`**

+then you may go to [SafeStake website](https://testnet.safestake.xyz/) to register a validator and then choose your operator.

 ## Backup and Migration

 If you are using our default settings, all data other than configration files is stored in the folder `/data`.
 It is possible for Geth/Nethermind/Besu/Erigon and lighthouse to resync data in a new machine.
 For operator, it is important to always backup and copy the folder `/data/operator/` to the new machine before you start operator in the new machine.